fengzilong/github-filter/README.md

 # github-filter

 ## What it does
-* Filtering messages on github
+* Filter messages on github
-* Making the view wide
+* Make a wider view
 * Highlight the links clicked before

 ## Snapshot